 Hello, I’m Anne McCrossan.
 I live in St Ives in Cornwall UK.
 I am a writer and artist working primarily in ceramics.

-Before working in ceramics, I had a career in brand advertising, identity and change management.
-In the early 2000’s that shifted into digital business design, data strategy, digital enablement and work around quantified organisation.
-Throughout this time, I worked with a wide range of national and international organisations.
+In the early 2000’s my work shifted into digital business design, data strategy, digital enablement and quantified organisation, again working with a wide range of national and global organisations.

-They are essential to us and central to humanity’s future as we witness the emergence of the digital age.
+These attributes have been accumulated over time through the experiences of the generations that have gone before us.
+Now, they’re pivotal to our future as the competitive edge we humans have against the power of AI.
+They are attributes essential to us and central to humanity’s future as we witness the emergence of the digital age.

 Never before have we co-existed with an intelligence equal to, or greater than, ourselves.
 I am compelled by that thought to make work that records this chapter this way, because we must remember and preserve, within ourselves, what it is to be human.